 Regardless of how simple the situation appears, legal help is necessary.
 People who do not have a regular attorney should talk to friends.
-They may be able to suggest attorneys whom they feel are trustworthy.
+They may be able to suggest attorneys who they feel are trustworthy.
 Look for a lawyer referral service or check with the state or county bar association.

 After locating an attorney, call for an initial appointment.
-Ask if there is a fee for this initial appointment (usually there is a fee) and how fees are structured.
+Ask if there is a fee for this initial appointment and how fees are structured.
 Bring information about the family needs and property.
 Do not be put off by legal jargon.
 Ask questions.
 Insist on understanding the plan and its implications.
 Clients need to be comfortable with the structure of their estate plans.